ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 ## So much to learn

 For a first pass, this was fruitful.
-I learned a lot about the general decisions that BDB made, and I generated a lot of questions.
+I learned a lot about the general decisions that BDB made, and it generated a lot of questions.
-Writing this forced me to iron out my understanding of the reading, and a light second-pass proved enlightening.

-Out of curiosity, I googled BDB Write ahead log, and stumbled upon a SQLite page!
-Turns out SQLite uses a different method of ensuring durability / recovery by default, but you can turn WAL mode on, in which case it operates more like BDB.
-Neat that I can start to make these connections now.
-SQLite might make a good next article.
+Out of curiosity, I googled "BDB Write ahead log", and stumbled upon a SQLite page!
+It turns out SQLite uses a different method of recovery, but supports WAL optionally.
+I'll read about that sometime, but next up on my queue is A Comparison of Approaches to Large Scale Data Analysis.
-But - I think I'm going to mix it up with a large scale data analysis paper.

 Huzzah!
 We're at the end.
-I think I will do this again, but I'm not sure if writing these long write ups is sustainable.
+I think I will do this again, but I'm not sure if writing write-ups this long is sustainable.
+I hope it gets easier with practice.
 I'll play it by ear.
 Until next time!